 Discipline, in regard to the following rules, is a major concern to parents, students, teachers, and the administration at RHS.
 Students will be held responsible and accountable for their behavior.
 All staff members at RHS will treat students fairly and in a consistent manner.
+Additional information related to discipline can be found in the Richland Parish Policy Manual under file: JD.

 - 1. Students must have a hall pass (note) from their teacher when traveling in the halls during class time.
 This includes going to the office, library, bathroom, etc. - 2.
-No alcohol or drugs of any kind will be allowed on campus. - 3.
+No alcohol or drugs of any kind will be allowed on campus.
+Additional information related to student alcohol and drug use can be found in the Richland Parish Policy Manual under file: JCDAC. - 3.
 Students are not permitted to possess cell phones, CD players, radios, or other electronic devices inside of the school building. - 4.
-Students shall not be permitted to have cigarettes, snuff, tobacco, or tobacco related items in their possession on the school campus or in the school building during the school day, which also includes riding the school buses to and from school. - 5.
+Students shall not be permitted to have cigarettes, electronic cigarettes, snuff, tobacco, or tobacco related items in their possession on the school campus or in the school building during the school day, which also includes riding the school buses to and from school. - 5.
 No caps, headbands, or other head coverings shall be worn in the building.
 No sunglasses will be worn in the building. - 6.
 RHS has a Zero Tolerance for fighting.
 Fighting on campus, school related events, or on school buses will result in suspension from school.
-If deemed necessary, the local police - department will be contacted and students will be subject to arrest. - 7.
+If deemed necessary, the local police department will be contacted and students will be subject to arrest. - 7.
 School-Wide Positive Behavior is a proactive program aimed at focusing on replacing undesired behaviors with positive behaviors in the classroom and around the campus.
 School-wide expectations are a list of 3 to 5 specific, positively stated characteristics or concepts that apply to all members of the RHS faculty and students.
 These concepts are general enough to be applicable in multiple settings but are specific enough to be of assistance when generating rules for targeted areas.
 Incentives and consequences are established to support the school-wide behavior expectations.